Multidialogo/multidialogo-api-php-sdk/readme.md

 It is totally optional, and it allows to omit user password until it is mandatory (ie until the main or refresh token expires).

 It is possibile to pass a token directly to the client.
+This use case is suitable for situation where the login is managed by a frontend, that is handling the token refresh procedure and passing the token to a backend proxy.
 This is done via the ``withBearerToken`` helper method.
 Example: